Online Bachelor’s Degrees in Digital Marketing

 If you’re additionally interested in a Green Job, then you should consider the career pathway of a Green Marketer which is someone who works to sell products based on the proven or perceived environmental benefit of the product.
 According to the United States’ Bureau of Labor Statistics, the number of opportunities in the broad field of digital marketing is expected to grow by around 10% over the next decade, outpacing the seven percent average for occupations as a whole.

 Meanwhile, the median pay for advertising, promotions, and marketing is reportedly very generous at $132,620.
-So, if you are considering a career in digital marketing, or you want to enhance your skills and marketability to potential employers, then check out the 5 Best Online Bachelor’s Degrees in Online Marketing for 2020!
+So, if you are considering a career in digital marketing, or you want to enhance your skills and marketability to potential employers, then check out the 5 Best Online Bachelor’s Degrees in Online Marketing.

 Arizona State University is the largest of the ASU campuses and enrolls over 50,000 students annually.
 Through the Walter Cronkite School of Journalism and Mass Communication.
 ASU offers a Bachelor of Arts in Mass Communications and Media Studies.
 The program requires 120 total credits and classes run for seven and a half weeks.
 The program includes lower division courses like Fundamentals of Coding, Media and Society, or Media Issues in American Pop Culture.
 Students are required to take 45 credits in upper division courses, which include classes like History of Mass Communications, International Mass Communication, and Audience Acquisition and Engagement.